Heinz: Netherlands

 Heinz sells many products in the Netherlands; the Elst factory in Gelderland is the primary production facility for Heinz sauces for Western Europe.
 In 2006, production of both HP Sauce and Daddies was transferred from Birmingham, West Midlands to Elst as a result of the acquisition of HP Foods and the subsequent closure of the Aston factory.
 Subsequently, Heinz suffered severe supply issues for the ex-HP Foods brands as the Elst factory struggled to integrate production, resulting in significant negative coverage from UK retailers.
 Heinz was forced to begin bottling sauce in Spain, shipping ready-made sauce from Elst, to get product back into supply.
+Netherlands factories are also responsible for producing signature sauces such as mayonnaise and ketchup for its Southeast Asian market.

 United Kingdom

 After opening its first overseas office in London in 1896, the company opened its first UK factory in Peckham, south London in 1905.
 This was followed by a factory at Harlesden, north-west London in 1919.
 Bombed twice in World War II, this factory remained in production until 2000.
 Production was started at a former munitions factory at Standish near Wigan in 1946, before the new factory at Kitt Green, near Wigan, opened in 1959.
 Heinz also had an infant food factory in Kendal, Cumbria.
 The site specialized in baby milks, previously under the brand of Farley's, but then manufactured under the name Heinz Nurture.

 Heinz produces oriental foods sold under the Amoy brand, once used under license from Ajinomoto Co.
 Inc., Tokyo, Japan.
 In 2018, Amoy Food was sold to the new owners, CITIC Capital Asian Foods Holdings Ltd.

 In July 2001, the Food Standards Agency of the Government of the United Kingdom found Heinz canned baked beans products to be contaminated with the hormone disruptor bisphenol.

 In 2013, the Kitt Green facility was listed as one among the world's five largest manufacturing units by the Discovery Channel (the list comprised Reliance's Jamnagar Refinery, Volkswagen's car plant, Kitt Green Foods plant, NASA's Kennedy Space Center and POSCO's steel plant).
-It was Europe's largest food factory and turns over more than 1 billion cans every year.
+It was Europe's largest food factory and supplied more than 1 billion cans every year.